DevBench: A Realistic, Developer-Informed Benchmark for Code Generation Models: Benchmark Design

 We define six benchmark categories based on our analysis of user telemetry.
 Each category targets a distinct type of developer intent and is consistently evaluated across languages, with adaptations to reflect the idioms and ecosystems of each target language (see Table~\ref{tab:language-adaptations}).
 The categories are described in detail below (examples in Appendix~\ref{sec:category_examples}).

-\textbf {API Usage}: This category tests a model's ability to correctly apply specialized library functions.
+\textbf {1.\ API Usage}: This category tests a model's ability to correctly apply specialized library functions.
 Each evaluation instance consists of a prefix that sets the context, a golden completion illustrating proper API usage, and a suffix for continuation.

-\textbf{Code Purpose Understanding}: This category evaluates whether a model can generate code that aligns with the underlying business logic and domain-specific conventions—not just syntactic correctness.
-For instance, consider a \texttt{BankAccount} class where a \texttt{withdraw} method is already implemented.
-We prompt the generative model to implement a new \texttt{transfer} method.
-Based on the existing code, the model is expected to infer the intended functionality of the new method, reuse the existing \texttt{withdraw} logic for consistency, and ensure that the amount is positive and sufficient funds are available.
-This task goes beyond syntactic correctness, evaluating the model’s ability to reason about object-oriented design and domain-specific financial logic.
+\textbf{2.\ Code Purpose Understanding}: This category evaluates whether a model can infer business logic, domain conventions, and state constraints from surrounding code, rather than merely producing syntactically valid completions.
+For instance, given a \texttt{Subscription} class with state transitions, an audit log, and a configurable cooldown period, the model must implement a \texttt{resume} method that checks cooldown elapsed time, verifies the current state is \texttt{paused}, and reuses the existing \texttt{\_transition} helper for audit-log consistency.

-\textbf{Code2NL/NL2Code}: This category evaluates a model’s ability to translate between code and natural language (NL) in both directions.
+\textbf{3.\ Code2NL/NL2Code}: This category evaluates a model's ability to translate between code and natural language (NL) in both directions.
 This reflects real-world developer workflows, where boundaries between code and language are increasingly blurred.
 To align with practical use cases, our benchmark covers a wide spectrum of scenarios including: (1) NL only in the prefix, (2) code only in the prefix, (3) mixed NL and code in the prefix, (4) various NL forms including docstrings, inline comments, block comments, and user-facing documentation, and (5) different documentation styles across programming languages (e.g., Python docstrings, JavaDoc, JSDoc, XML docs, and Doxygen).

-\textbf{Low Context}: This category evaluates a model’s ability to complete code using minimal context (10–20 lines total), requiring it to recognize language-specific patterns and idioms.
-These tasks are carefully designed to be solvable despite limited information, testing the model’s deep understanding of programming conventions without relying on broader context.
+\textbf{4.\ Low Context}: This category evaluates a model's ability to complete code using minimal context (10--20 lines total), requiring it to recognize language-specific patterns and idioms.
+These tasks are carefully designed to be solvable despite limited information, testing the model's deep understanding of programming conventions without relying on broader context.